web app into a DApp

 Trusted by

-You also have the option of installing web3 with node.js, the instructions are in the reference article.
+You also have the option of installing web3 with node.js, and the instructions are in the reference article.

 Initialize your smart contracts